 No matter the season, metal roofs are up to the task.
 After installation, these roofs can last up to 50 years.
 What’s more, they are insect and fire resistant, thus making them suitable for both commercial and residential use.

 The best part about metal roofs is they are energy-saving and recyclable.
 Thus, making them eco-friendly and a great investment.
+You may also consider using aluminium guttering as aluminium is high resistance to corrosion.

 The name says it all.
 These roofs boast of blocking ultraviolet rays from the sun thanks to the colors used.
 As such, less heat reaches your home’s interior.